Common House Plants

 chinese evergreen, common house plants

-Chinese Evergreen is ever-popular.
 You have a wealth of varieties of these common house plants to choose from, in many colors and patterns.
-Give them bright, indirect light to maintain their color and variegation.
+Although they'll live in low light, give them bright, indirect light to maintain their color.

-Or put it on a shelf or in a hanging basket and allow the thickly leafed vines to trail.
+Or put it on a shelf or in a hanging basket and allow the thickly leaved vines to trail.
 This little philodendron thrives under fluorescent lights, making it a popular office plant.

 More Common House Plants to Explore